Updated: Sep 1

 Convenience is another big factor.
-We can now download all of our travel documents to our smart phone.
+We can now download all of our travel documents to our smartphones.
 No need for printing and paperwork to mislay or leave in the taxi.
-No need for unwieldy paper maps either when you have google maps right there on your phone.
-All of this new technology can helpfully streamline our experience so that we can make the most of our travel time.
-In this article we will run through the best travel Apps for tourists in Iceland.
-These are Iceland specific travel apps and there are some real gems amongst them.
+No need for unwieldy paper maps either when you have Google Maps in Iceland, too, right there on your phone.
+All of this new technology can help streamline our experience so that we can make the most of our travel time.
+In this article, we will run through the best travel Apps for tourists in Iceland.
+These are Iceland-specific travel apps and there are some real gems amongst them.

 The Vedur App

-For anyone planning on driving in Iceland this App is indispensible.
-This is especially true if you are taking any longer road trips beyond the Golden Circle.
-And it is absolutely vital if you are planning to travel in Iceland during the winter months.
-Managed by the Icelandic Meteorological Office this is basically your go-to travel app for all things weather in Iceland.
+For anyone planning on driving in Iceland, this App is indispensable.
+This is especially true if you are taking any long road trips beyond the Golden Circle.
+And it is absolutely vital if you are planning to travel to Iceland during the winter months.
+Managed by the Icelandic Meteorological Office, this is basically your go-to travel app for all things weather in Iceland.

 The Vegagerðin App

 This is another great app for any kind of Iceland road trip.
 It is run by the Icelandic Road and Coastal Administration and is very regularly updated.
 The app provides webcams, and some really useful real-time road conditions and route planning tools.
 Drivers can use it to calculate the best routes to take if certain roads are closed.
 If you are driving in the winter months, there are often road closures in Iceland.
 Combine this one with the weather app Vedur and you will have all bases covered.

 This app allows you to send a distress signal to the emergency services should you need to.
 It is run on GPS so you do not need a phone signal to trigger it.
 The app also tracks your route so that emergency teams can find you swiftly should they need to.
 This app is quite literally a lifesaver.